 Does yawning mean you are tired or bored?
 It could be something else!

 A yawn is an involuntary reflex where the mouth is opened wide, and the lungs take in a lot of air.
 The air is then exhaled slowly.
 During this time, the eardrums stretch, and the eyes may also close tight, causing them to water.
-No thought or action has to be taken to produce a yawn, and the process is similar for everyone.
+No thought or action must be taken to produce a yawn, and the process is similar for everyone.
 Yawning commonly occurs either before or after sleep, which is why it is usually considered a sign of being tired.
 Yawning also occurs frequently in people who are doing boring or tedious things.

 There is also a social aspect to yawning.
 Yawning appears to be contagious among humans and other animals, and the contagiousness of a yawn is well documented but hardly understood.

-What are the potential causes of yawning?
+What are the Potential Causes of Yawning?

 There is no definitive reason for a yawn yet.
 Many proposed theories have surfaced and been studied, and they provide some clues.

-A change of state
+A Change of State

 Changes in state of being may be a possible cause for yawning.
 For example, when preparing to go to sleep or after waking up.